 Notice: Construction is ongoing in Riverfront Park and may impact some bicycle and pedestrian routes.
 Before you visit, please see the latest construction map for the best routes around redevelopment zones.
 Some attractions are currently unavailable due to redevelopment.

 One of the top three new attractions requested by the public is a destination playground.
-Current concepts that are being explored include the development of a large 1 to 1.5 acre playground as an outdoor learning and play experience that tells the story of how the Ice Age Floods shaped our region.
+Current concepts that are being explored include the development of a large 1 acre playground as an outdoor learning and play experience that tells the story of how the Ice Age Floods shaped our region.

 Because of the dynamic nature of the Ice Age Floods and the rich imagery of its components, its story can be transformed into an exciting play environment that also offers rich, multi-dimensional learning opportunities.
 It aims to provide a completely interactive and fun way for children, families and interested people to learn about our region's unique geologic history.